httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 However, there are cases where relying on this alone is insufficient.
-An HTTP-level integrity mechanism that operates independent of transfer can be used to detect programming errors and/or corruption of data at rest, be used across multiple hops in order to provide end-to-end integrity guarantees, aid fault diagnosis across hops and system boundaries, and can be used to validate integrity when reconstructing a resource fetched using different HTTP
+An HTTP-level integrity mechanism that operates independent of transfer can be used to detect programming errors and/or corruption of data in flight or at rest, be used across multiple hops in order to provide end-to-end integrity guarantees, aid fault diagnosis across hops and system boundaries, and can be used to validate integrity when reconstructing a resource fetched using different HTTP